 Chuck Medley, Dean of Students

-Mr. Chuck joined The NET first as its Personalized Learning Teacher and now leads as a Dean of Students.
+Mr. Chuck joined The NET first as its Learning Lab Teacher and now leads as a Dean of Students.
 Mr. Chuck has taught in Illinois, Georgia, Alabama, and New Jersey.
 However, he has spent the most time in New Orleans leading in middle schools opening after Hurricane Katrina.
 As a result, every student, parent, and sibling that comes to The NET seems to already know and love Mr. Chuck and say things like "if Mr. Chuck is here, then I'm registering!"
 Mr. Chuck has a BA in Special Education and is currently completing is MA in Education Leadership.